fastapi/fastapi/docs/en/docs/tutorial/testing.md

     This allows you to use `pytest` directly without complications.

+    If you want to call asynchronous functions other than the fastapi routes in your tests (e.g. asynchronous database functions), have a look at the [testing asynchronously with HTTPX section](../advanced/testing-with-httpx.md){.internal-link target=_blank} in the advanced tutorial.

 !!! note "Technical Details"
     You could also use `from starlette.testclient import TestClient`.